stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/TIM/PWM_Input/readme.txt

 The "DutyCycle" variable contains the external signal duty cycle:
 DutyCycle = (TIM3_CCR1*100)/(TIM3_CCR2) in %.

+For Low-density, Medium-density, High-density and Connectivity line devices, the minimum frequency value to measure is 1100 Hz.
+For Low-Density Value line and Medium-Density Value line devices, the minimum frequency value to measure is 366 Hz.

 @par Directory contents

   - TIM/PWM_Input/stm32f10x_conf.h  Library Configuration file